Castlemaine Surrounds

 An assessment of population growth drivers in Castlemaine Surrounds reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Castlemaine Surrounds' population is around 9,974 as of Nov 2025.
-This reflects an increase of 749 people (8.1%) since the 2021 Census, which reported a population of 9,225 people.
-The change was inferred from the estimated resident population of 9,596 from the ABS as of June 2024 and an additional 197 validated new addresses since the Census date.
-This level of population equates to a density ratio of 6.6 persons per square kilometer.
-Castlemaine Surrounds' growth of 8.1% since the 2021 census exceeded both the SA4 region (5.9%) and the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 78.4% of overall population gains during recent periods.
+Castlemaine Surrounds' population is approximately 9,721 as of February 2026.
+This figure shows an increase of 496 people, a 5.4% rise since the 2021 Census which reported 9,225 inhabitants.
+The change is inferred from ABS's estimated resident population of 9,596 in June 2024 and 219 new addresses validated since the Census date.
+This results in a density ratio of 6.4 persons per square kilometer.
+Castlemaine Surrounds' growth rate of 5.4% is close to the SA3 area's 6.8%, indicating strong growth fundamentals.
+Interstate migration contributed approximately 78.4% of overall population gains recently.

 Frequently Asked Questions - Population